 Variation in one pan: Can be cooked in a greased casserole dish instead of individual ramekins.
 Takes approximately 5 to 10 minutes longer to cook.

-Make ahead: Dish can be prepared but not baked earlier in the day, covered and stored in the refrigerator.
+Make ahead: Dish can be prepared without the crumb topping up to 24 hours ahead, covered, and refrigerated.
 Bring to room temperature before baking.
 Can also be well wrapped and frozen for up to 1 month.

 Nutrition